-Below are some common questions about NC LIVE usage reports and the changes made to those reports in 2015.
+Below are some common questions about NC LIVE usage reports and the changes made to those reports.
 Please note that you can find the full list of Data Definitions (i.e., what does FT-views mean for different resources) here.
 If you have any other questions please contact the NC LIVE Help Desk.

 Why do 2015 usage reports have very different numbers as compared to 2014?